 \subsection{Predictive mean and covariance}

-In this section we will first make a quick reminder of the methods presented in \Cref{sec::Regressiontools}.
-Moreover, with different assumptions in the law of $\bm{\Gamma}$ we will present the regression using the model and the data.
+In this section we first make a quick reminder of the methods presented in \Cref{sec::Regressiontools}.
+Moreover, with different assumptions about the law of $\bm{\Gamma}$ we present the regression using the model and the data.